Simulating magic state cultivation with few Clifford terms: Post-selected closed Pauli webs

 It is not necessary to perform stabiliser decomposition to all possible shots as certain measurement patterns are rejected due to post-selection.
 For the $d=3$ and $d=5$ circuits with degenerate injection, we have translated all the detectors from \cite{gidneyy2024cultivationdata} into closed Pauli webs.
 These are available in appendix \ref{appendix:d3_webs_det} and \ref{appendix:d5_webs_det} as figures and under the folders $\mathtt{d3\_det\_webs}$ and $\mathtt{d5\_det\_webs}$ as supplementary tikz files.

 \begin{widetext}

 \end{widetext}

-We have repeated the simulations from the previous sections, this time post-selecting on all the detecting regions and ensuring all the close Pauli webs \cite{Bombin_2024} (equivalent to detectors in \cite{gidneyy2024cultivationdata} or detecting regions in \cite{rodatz2025faulttoleranceconstruction}) remain un-violated, for the $d=5$ circuit (see figure \ref{fig:d5_post_selected_pauliweb}).
+We have repeated the simulations from the previous sections, this time post-selecting on all the detecting regions and ensuring all the closed Pauli webs \cite{Bombin_2024} (equivalent to detectors in \cite{gidneyy2024cultivationdata} or detecting regions in \cite{rodatz2025faulttoleranceconstruction}) remain un-violated, for the $d=5$ circuit (see figure \ref{fig:d5_post_selected_pauliweb}).

 We observed a near constant average number of terms ($\approx 8$) across the relevant error regime of $\mathcal{O}(10^{-4})$ to $\mathcal{O}(10^{-3})$ when using only the magic cat state secondary decomposition.
 However, single occurrences of error realisations led to $16$ terms at edge Pauli error rate of $0.00075$, $0.001$ and $0.0015$ with $10^5$ samples\footnote{Likely due to small sample size.}.
 We also included the discard ratio for various error rates under our error model in the same figure (\ref{fig:d5_post_selected_pauliweb}).
 Note that our error model has a higher error density, so the discard ratio is expected to be higher compared to \cite{gidney2024magicstatecultivationgrowing} as these correspond to different error models\footnote{Note: $p_{\text{edge Pauli error}}$ here $\neq$ $p_{\text{circuit-level noise}}$ from \cite{gidney2024magicstatecultivationgrowing}.}.
 Figure \ref{fig:d5_post_selected_pauliweb} provides early indications that the realistic number of terms in simulations with post-selected detectors/closed Pauli webs may still remain very low.
-We plan to re-run the simulations given the more time and greater computational resources to investigate larger sample sizes in the future.

 To compare with the existing literature, figure \ref{fig:compare_gsj} shows the discard ratio for the $d=5$ circuit over a range of edge Pauli error rates, alongside the discard ratios reported in figure 2 of \cite{gidney2024magicstatecultivationgrowing}.
 As anticipated, our error led to slightly higher discard ratio, in line with our initial expectations.